neoforged/Documentation/docs/blockentities/container.md

 Keep in mind that this class is a `BlockEntity` and a `Container` at the same time.
 This means that you can use the class as a supertype for your block entity to get a functioning block entity with a pre-implemented container.

 :::note
-`BlockEntity`s that implement `Container` handle dropping its contents by default.
+`BlockEntity`s that implement `Container` handle dropping their contents by default.
 If you choose not to implement `Container`, then you will need to handle the [removal logic][beremove].
 :::

 ### `WorldlyContainer`